rexxars/send-ranges/README.md

 })
 ```

+## Options

+Exported function accept an `options` config object that will be passed to
+`range-parser`.
+In addition that, this `options` object accept some
+`send-ranges` specific ones:

 ### Pre-send hook

 You can pass a `beforeSend` function as an option.
 This is handy if you want to: